fbpx

 Seasonality

 Most lodges and restaurants typically shut down during the late fall and late spring shoulder seasons.
-Consider this prior to booking your trip.
+Consider this before booking your trip.
 I found the best months to visit are early September to early October, then early summer in June.

 How Long To Visit

-I highly recommend a minimum of four nights in Cortina d’Ampezzo so you have plenty of time to visit this portion of the Northern Italian Alps.
-It will give you ample time to explore the town itself, take a few day trips, and embark on hiking or skiing pending on the time of year.
+I highly recommend a minimum of four nights in Cortina d’Ampezzo, so you have plenty of time to visit this portion of the Northern Italian Alps.
+This will give you ample time to explore the town itself, take a few day trips, and embark on hiking or skiing, depending on the time of year.

 How do I access Cortina d’Ampezzo?

-It’s not far from the charming city of Bolzano, so if you’re planning a Europe trip, you could head to Cortina d’Ampezzo from there, Venice, or even Milan.
+It’s not far from the charming city of Bolzano, so if you’re planning a European trip, you could head to Cortina d’Ampezzo from there, Venice, or even Milan.

 Closest Airports